 To make the library as accessible as possible, we’ve titled each entry in the index with an everyday term or phrase that sums up what effect the expression achieves: e.g. bounce, overshoot, dangling object, etc.

-When expanded, each entry in the library contains a one or two sentence description of what the expression does and the custom code (or the basic syntax in the case of the few elemental expressions).
-Because the entries don’t provide walkthroughs on how to actually apply and use the expressions, they also include links to relevant tutorials and educational resources.
+When expanded, each entry in the library contains a brief description of what the expression can achieve and a Java Script code box which allows you to copy the code with a single click.
+Because the entries don’t go very deep into how to apply the code to an actual After Effects project, they also often include links to relevant tutorials and educational resources.

-If you’re looking for a comprehensive guide to all the expression elements listed in the AE expressions menu, we recommend checking out the After Effects Expressions Reference Guide.
+If you’re looking for a comprehensive guide to all the expression elements and methods listed in the AE expressions menu, we recommend checking out the amazing After Effects Expressions Reference Guide.

 Where the author of an expression is known, we give credit where it’s due.
 In some cases, the authors are unknown, but I will still provide a link to the forum, document, or site where I found them.

 The library’s collection is a work in progress that relies on submissions from the AE designer community to grow.
 We welcome users to submit suggestions for additions.